 This list, more like my own, private foodie memoir of the Sicilian cuisine, it is also the proof that most of the places to eat in Palermo can’t be anything else but surprising.

 This was a 7-day couple trip.
 So we had the time to try lots of different, average priced, specific dishes.
 Mostly in the area where we had our Airbnb stay, in the center of Palermo.
-We also took dinner or lunch in the old markets or on the famous Via Maqueda.
+We also had dinner or lunch in Palermo’s old markets or on the famous Via Maqueda.
 All are relatively city-center-based, authentic Sicilian restaurants.

 Bottega Sicula Fud

 FUD was the restaurant where we’ve stopped to eat for the first time, right in the heart of Palermo.
 Not to mention, we got there without any big expectation.

 At that time, we were searching for a close, cozy place to wait until we could check in into our super cute Airbnb studio.
 And FUD was one of the few restaurants open for an early lunch in the nearby Piazza Olivella.
 To clarify, in the evening, many hidden Palermo restaurants raise their blinds and tables start to pop up in the middle of the road, from nowhere, filling the cobblestone streets with lovely and lively dining spots.

 If you’re visiting the old center of Palermo, FUD is pretty close to Teatro Massimo and right next to Regional Archeological Museum Antonio Salinas.